gbbr/mocks/README.md

 ### Usage

 Mocking `net.Conn` has never been easier.
-Easily fake your Local & Remote IP address and protocol, channel incoming and outgoing stream of data as desired.
+Fake your Local & Remote IP address and protocol, channel incoming and outgoing stream of data as desired.

 To fake your address & protocol: